 Real Examples from New Orleans

 Case Study 1: A real estate team in Lakeview listed a 1,900 sq ft raised ranch that had been empty for three months.
 They'd already spent $1,200 on furniture rentals with no offers.
 After switching to RealVision AI for virtual staging of the living room, kitchen, and primary bedroom, the home received three offers within two weeks and sold for $12,000 above asking.
 Total staging cost: $90.
+The agent later told me that the virtual staging helped buyers imagine themselves in the home — something empty rooms couldn't achieve.

 Case Study 2: A boutique agency in the French Quarter used virtual twilight conversion (a feature of many virtual staging tools) on a historic 1830s Creole townhouse.
 The before photos were dark and uninviting.
 The after — with warm window lights and staged interiors — drew 6 showings in the first weekend, and the property went under contract in 10 days.
 The agent estimated she saved $2,000 in physical staging and at least 20 days of marketing time.
+She now uses virtual staging for all her listings, regardless of price point.

 How to Get Started with Virtual Staging in New Orleans